-You can also use the SysMan Menu utility to view events logged by the syslogd daemon.
-Invoke the SysMan Menu utility as decribed in Section 1.1.1, then select Monitoring and Tuning-View events to display the event viewer.
+Although it is possible to review the contents of the system message files from the command line, it is best to use the Event Viewer that is part of the SysMan Menu utility, because it simplifies access to the files and makes it easier for you to find particular problems.
+To start the Event Viewer, invoke the SysMan Menu as decribed in Section 1.1.1, then select Monitoring and Tuning-View events.
 Alternatively, you can invoke the Event Viewer from a command line by entering the following command:

-/usr/bin/sysman event_viewer
+# /usr/bin/sysman event\viewer

 Once the Event Viewer is displayed, you can use it to sort the log entries, filter the entries (for a certain event name, priority level, posting host, or date), and obtain more detailed information about individual entries.
-See the online help for more information.